turbot/guardrails-docs/docs/guides/using-guardrails/iam/advanced/index.md

 From the [Permissions Docs](concepts/iam/permissions)

+> [!IMPORTANT]
-> Note that a grant does not have to be an active grant: a grant can be
+> A grant does not have to be an active grant: a grant can be
 > explicitly activated or deactivated.
 A grant activation can be set to expire
 > at a specific time, allowing for time-bound temporary privilege escalation.